rsumner31/PSyclone/doc/dynamo0p3.rst

 * real(r_def), intent(out) :: *innprod*
 * type(field_type), intent(in) :: *field1*, *field2*

-.. note:: When used with distributed memory this Built-in will trigger
+.. note:: When used with distributed memory this built-in will trigger
           the addition of a global sum which may affect the performance and/or scalability of the code.